Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 * Loosen the sixteen lock nuts that fasten the bearing assemblies to the 150mm MakerBeams to allow sliding the bearing assemblies along the MakerBeams.
-* Fit the 900mm MakerBeams of the frame between the bearings.
+* Put the cart onto the frame and make the 900mm MakerBeams run between the bearings.
 * Press each pair of bearing assemblies against the 900mm MakerBeams then fasten the loosened lock nuts again.
 Ensure that the 150mm MakerBeams overhang the frame equally on both sides.